 This was originally published a few years ago.
 Since then, STORY was sold to Macy's, expanded, and closed, and Saks moved on from Hudson Yards.
 That said, there are many store design ideas still worth sharing.

-This week, two analysts from UBS gave us the most shocking headline which said 75,000 stores will need to close by 2026.
-They argue that if online continues to steal market share, there simply won’t be the need for so many stores.
+Two analysts from UBS gave us the most shocking headline, which said 75,000 stores will need to close by 2026.
+They argued that if online continues to steal market share, there simply won’t be the need for so many stores.

-I’m sure if I said by 2026 five million users per year will abandon online shopping due to privacy hacks and data leaks, I too could grab headlines.
+I’m sure if I said that by 2026 five million users per year would abandon online shopping due to privacy hacks and data leaks, I could also grab headlines.

-To get to the answer of how retailers are trying to hold onto and grow their market share, I embarked on a visit to three of New York’s top destinations to discover what’s new in retail.
+To get the answer to how retailers are trying to hold onto and grow their market share, I visited three of New York City’s top destinations to discover what’s new in retail.

-I went to Hudson Yards, the 25 billion mixed use development on the west side of Manhattan, the new STORY concept at Macy’s Herald Square, and the flagship Saks Fifth Avenue across from Rockefeller Center.
+I went to Hudson Yards, the 25 billion mixed-use development on the west side of Manhattan, the STORY concept at Macy’s Herald Square, and the flagship Saks Fifth Avenue across from Rockefeller Center.

-What I liked were the tall ceilings that gave the hallways and stores a feeling of spaciousness.
+I liked the tall ceilings that gave the hallways and stores a feeling of spaciousness.

 The big tourist attraction is outside in the courtyard facing the Hudson River.
-The Vessel, a 150-foot-tall copper-colored architectural object with interconnecting stairways.
-In person it is quite stunning but also has attracted negative publicity due to suicide attempts.
+The Vessel is a 150-foot-tall copper-colored architectural object with interconnecting stairways.
+In person, it is quite stunning but also has attracted negative publicity due to suicide attempts.
 At current writing, it is closed to the public.

-Dressed for the event in a new jacket from Saks in Palm Desert, I figured it would be easy for any salesperson worth their salt to notice the jacket and that would give them something obvious start to a good conversation.
+Dressed for the event in a new jacket from Saks in Palm Desert, I figured it would be easy for any salesperson worth their salt to notice the jacket, and that would give them an obvious start to a good conversation.
 And yet...